theodorosploumis/notes/docs.md

   - General best practices (Do and Don't list)
 - Local Development setup
   - IDEs setup and extensions
+  - Browsers and extensions
+  - Docker based tools (ddev etc)
+  - Other tools used (eg rsync, ssh)
   - Snippet management for the whole company (eg using an online tool)
 - VCS
   - Where are we hosting the VCS